FAQ

 TAGS, Sectionals, Futures, Junior Nationals, US Open, Nationals, Olympic Trials:

-- These meets also have time standards that are motivational and FASTER than the National Motivational Time Standards.
+• These meets also have time standards that are motivational and FASTER than the National Motivational Time Standards.
+These times can generally be found on the meet host website.

-Yes, we strongly encourage participating in our team warm-up at meets, but this is optional.
+We strongly encourage participating in our team warm-up at meets.
 Families that do not attend our team pre-meet warmup are asked to arrive 90 minutes ahead of the first race of the day.

 Longer session meets: we ask that swimmers arrive at least 90 minutes prior to the start of their first event in order to get situated and warmed up.